Images are essential for selling your solutions online.

 Showing off inventory items without highlighting their strengths (or, worse yet, emphasizing their flaws) can significantly harm your conversion rates.

-In addition to cleaning, polishing, or pressing the items, explore additional tactics for presenting them in the best possible light.
-This might involve using external aids like mannequins.
+In addition to cleaning, polishing, or pressing the items, explore tactics to present them in the best possible light.
+This might involve using external aids, such as mannequins.

-Or, it might require that you create a context that accentuates your solution's full potential.
+Or it might require you to create a context that accentuates your solution's full potential.

 For inspiration on how to do this, check out how Ligne Roset does it on the Togo Loveseat product page.

-The brand provides shoppers with seven high-quality snapshots of the product against a white backdrop and also includes contextual photos.
+The brand provides shoppers with seven high-quality product shots against a white backdrop, along with contextual photos.

 These demonstrate the full breadth of the product's versatility in different interior settings, making it more likely that shoppers will recognize a design style they want to recreate in their homes.